CoreDumped-ETSISI/door_brain/README.md

 psql door-brain_DB
 ALTER USER lordmascachapas WITH PASSWORD 'admin';
 ```
-'lordmascachapas' user with 'admin' passsword is defined in project settings, in `door_brain/setting.py`, in `DATABASES` property.
+'lordmascachapas' user with 'admin' password is defined in project settings, in `door_brain/setting.py`, in `DATABASES` property.
 Make sure you modify that property when using other credentials.

 Then, install python requirements:
 ```